Eschatologue/CM_wiki/docs/class/artificer/index.md

 You can now store a spell in an object.
 Whenever you finish a **:rest-long: Long Rest**, you can touch one Simple or Martial weapon or one item that you can use as a spellcasting focus, and you store a spell in it, choosing a level 1 or 2 spell from the [Artificer spell list] that requires an :rsc-a: Action to cast (you needn't have it prepared).

 While holding the object, a creature can take an **:rsc-a: Magic**{ .rsc } action to produce the spell's effect from it, using your spellcasting ability modifier.
 If the spell requires Concentration, the creature must concentrate.
-The spell stays in the object until it's been used a number of times equal to twice your :ability-int: Intelligence modifier (minimum of 1) or until you use this feature again to store a spell in an object.
+The spell stays in the object until it's been used a number of times equal to twice your :abl-int: Intelligence modifier (minimum of 1) or until you use this feature again to store a spell in an object.

 ### Level 14: Magic Item Savant